ava-labs/avalanchego/README.md

 state of the new chain.
 Part of this includes defining the genesis allocation (setting the starting balances for whatever addresses you want).
-If you don't provide any genesis allocation, you won't be able to interact with your new chain (all transactions require a fee to be paid from an address's balance).
+If you don't provide any genesis allocation, you won't be able to interact with your new chain (all transactions require a fee to be paid from the sender's balance).

 To specify a genesis allocation, populate the `alloc` field in the genesis JSON as follows: